ChrisTreeOfTales/ToT-Order-System/WORKFLOW.md

    ↓
 2. Test Locally (http://localhost:3000)
    ↓
-3. Deploy to TESTING (tot-printfarm-test)
+3. WAIT for user prompt to deploy to TEST
    ↓
-4. Verify in TESTING thoroughly
+4. Deploy to TESTING (tot-printfarm-test)
    ↓
+5. Verify in TESTING thoroughly
+   ↓
+6. WAIT for user prompt to deploy to PROD
+   ↓
-5. Only if TESTING works perfectly → Deploy to PRODUCTION
+7. Deploy to PRODUCTION (tot-printfarm-prod)
+   ↓
+8. Verify in PRODUCTION
 ```

 **Never skip steps.
-Never go directly to production.**
+Never go directly to production.
+Never auto-deploy without user prompt.**

 ---